ArchaKrishnanNR/student-performance-prediction-and-analysis/README.md

 This project focuses on predicting and analyzing student performance using various factors.
 It provides insights into student data trends and helps in making informed decisions to improve academic outcomes.

 ## Features

+1. **Predict Final Marks**
-- Predict student performance based on input data.
+   Provides predictions for students' final marks based on the input data.

-- Analyze trends in student data.
-- Generate visualizations and reports for better understanding.
+2. **Identify Weak Subjects**
+   Highlights weak subjects using Z-score analysis to pinpoint areas needing improvement.

+3. **Suggest Learning Resources**
+   Recommends personalized learning resources for weak subjects using the Gemini API.

+4. **Data Visualization**
+   Offers interactive charts and graphs for better understanding and analysis of student performance.

 ## Dataset Information
 The dataset used in this project includes the following attributes: